 - What steps does your firm take to identify whether a name match is real?
-(For example, does the firm look at a range of identifier information such as name, date of birth, address or other customer data?) - Is there a clear procedure if there is a breach?
-(This might cover, for example, alerting senior management, the Treasury and the FCA, and giving consideration to a Suspicious Activity Report.)
+(For example, • does the firm look at a range of identifier information such as name, date of birth, address or other customer data?) - Is there a clear procedure if there is a breach?
+(This might cover, for example, alerting • senior management, the Treasury and the FCA, and giving consideration to a Suspicious Activity Report.)

-- Sufficient resources are available to identify 'false positives'. - After a breach, as well as meeting its formal obligation to notify the Asset Freezing Unit, the firm considers whether it should report the breach to the FCA.6

-- The firm does not report a breach of the financial sanctions regime to the Asset Freezing Unit: this could be a criminal offence. - An account is not frozen when a match with the Consolidated List is identified.
-If, as a consequence, funds held, owned or controlled by a designated person are dealt with or made available to the designated person, this could be a criminal offence. - A lack of resources prevents a firm from adequately analysing matches. - No audit trail of decisions where potential target matches are judged to be false positives.
+Examples of good practice Examples of poor practice Sufficient resources are available to in 'false positives'.
+After a breach, as well as meeting its formal obligation to notify the Asset the financial sanctions regime to the Asset Freezing Unit: this could be a criminal The offence will depend on the sanctions provisions breached.
+Freezing Unit, the firm considers w it should report the breach to the FC The offence will depend on the sanctions provisions breached.
+A lack of resources prevents a firm from adequately analysing matches.
+No audit trail of decisions where potential target matches are judged to be false positives.

-The offence will depend on the sanctions provisions breached.

-The offence will depend on the sanctions provisions breached.

-6 Chapter 15.3 of the Supervision manual (SUP) of the Handbook contains general notification requirements.
+Chapter 15.3 of the Supervision manual (SUP) of the Handbook contains general notification requirements.
 Firms are required to tell us, for example, about significant rule breaches (see SUP 15.3.11R(1)).
 Firms should therefore consider whether the breach is the result of any matter within the scope of SUP 15.3, for example a significant failure in their financial crime systems and controls.